FerhatYilmaz1986/Web_Mining/README.md

     *   Clustering
     *   Association rules
     *   Sequential patterns
+*   Applications to the web
+    *   Information retrieval
+    *   E-commerce
+    *   Network management
 ### Sentiment Analysis
 Sentiment analysis is the process of determining whether a piece of writing is positive, negative or neutral.
 South Park cartoon series dialogue from 18 seasons used as dataset.